 In the section headed "7.
-Trend Information" on page 31, the subsection "7.3.
-Recent Developments" shall be completely replaced as follows:
+Trend Information" on page 31, the subsections "7.2 Significant Changes in the Financial Performance of the UBS AG Group ", "7.3.
+Recent Developments", and "7.4.
+Trend Information" shall be completely replaced as follows: